Battery-Intelligence-Lab/dtw-cpp/joss/paper.md

 # Acknowledgements

 We are grateful for discussions of this topic with [Battery Intelligence Lab](https://howey.eng.ox.ac.uk) members, and thank BBOXX for project funding and access to data.
 This work was also funded by the UKRI PFER Energy Superhub Oxford demonstrator and the ``Data-driven exploration of the carbon emissions impact of grid energy storage deployment and dispatch'' project (EP/W027321/1).
+The authors would like to particularly thank Dau, Keogh, et al. for their extensive efforts in compiling a diverse range of datasets for the UCR Time Series Classification Archive.

 # References